Rheumatoid Arthritis Patients and Doctors Differ on Disease Severity

-RA patients and doctors differ on severity assessment as depressed patients show highest level of discord in evaluating their disease.
+Main DigestStudy shows RA patients and doctors differ on disease severity assessment - Depressed patients showed highest level of discord in evaluating their disease.

 A novel study by researchers at the University of California, San Francisco found that nearly one-third of Rheumatoid Arthritis (RA) patients differed from their physicians in assessment of their disease severity.
 The disagreement between patient and doctor evaluation of RA activity was most prevalent in patients with depressive symptoms, and those who had poor overall function.
 Details of the study, the first to examine discordance in an ethnically diverse population, are published in the June issue of Arthritis Care & Research, a journal of the American College of Rheumatology.

 According to a 2003 report from the World Health Organization (WHO) the prevalence of RA, an autoimmune disease characterized by painful swelling of the lining of the joints, varies between 0.3% and 1%.
 In the U.S. experts estimate roughly 1 to 2 million Americans have RA which affects twice as many women than men.

 While clinicians who treat patients with diseases such as diabetes or hypertension have a gold standard diagnostic (glucose blood test or blood pressure) to accurately measure disease activity, rheumatologists rely on subjective (patient self-report) and objective measures (physician-assessed joint counts, acute-phase reactants) to determine RA disease activity.
 An accurate assessment of RA activity is essential in determining the severity of disease, monitoring response to treatment, and is particularly important with the advent of effective, but potentially toxic therapies.
 Clear patient-physician communication around symptom reporting and assessment of disease activity is central to the management of RA.
 While prior studies have documented discordance in RA, none have examined the possible association of patient language or mood with discordance, both of which pose barriers to communication.